 Norton Hill is a large school, so in order to ensure every student is known and valued we have created the House system.

 When a student joins Year 7 they work closely with their Tutor who they will see them twice a day.
 The Tutor is the first point of contact for the student and parents if worries arise or for information on progress or welfare.
 The Tutor will normally stay with the Tutor Group from Year 7 through to Year 11.
 This allows students, parents and the Tutor to build the positive relationship which underpins academic success.

-Each of the five Houses contains two Tutor Groups from each year and has its own distinctive tie and House area.
-Students are rightly proud of their House’s identity and take an active role in the running of the House through a myriad of inter-House competitions, the House Council and charity events.
+Each of the five Houses contains at least two Tutor Groups from each year and has its own distinctive tie and House area.
+Students are rightly proud of their House’s identity and take an active role in the running of the House through a number of inter-House competitions, the House Council and charity events.